cloudposse/terraform-opsgenie-incident-management/README.md

 ## Examples

-Here is an example of using all submodules:
+Here are examples of using the module:

 - [`complete`](examples/complete) - complete example of using this module